-- (4) The principal must ask the student the reason for an unexplained absence if- - (a) the student is a child and subsection (2) does not apply; or - (b) the student is an adult. - (5) The principal may report an absence to a relevant authority if- - (a) either- - (i) the absence is an unexplained absence; or - (ii) the absence was an unexplained absence and the principal asked the reason for the absence under subsection (2) or (4); and - (b) the principal considers it is appropriate to do so. - (6) In this section-
+- (4) The principal must ask the student the reason for an unexplained absence if- - (a) the student is a child and subsection (2) does not apply; or relevant authority means an entity of the State to whom it is appropriate to report an unexplained absence, including a police officer and the department in which the Child Protection Act 1999 is administered.

+- (b) the student is an adult. - (5) The principal may report an absence to a relevant authority if- - (a) either- - (i) the absence is an unexplained absence; or - (ii) the absence was an unexplained absence and the principal asked the reason for the absence under subsection (2) or (4); and - (b) the principal considers it is appropriate to do so. - (6) In this section-